Leo4j/CheckWebDAVStatus/README.md

 # CheckWebDAVStatus

-Checks for WebDAV Service on all hosts in the network
+Checks for WebDAV Service Status Enabled on all hosts in the network

 Run as follows: